Afenar/AfenarUI/README.md

 There're all useful strings for importing to WeakAuras2 for ALL specs and classes in this branch.
 All utilities, CC's, rotations, essentials for every class in WoW.

+You can find the same collections here: https://wago.io/search/Type:+Collection+AfenarUI

 !!!INSTALL OmniCC Addon\analogue!!!

 For Import just open a document, copy the code and and import it to your addon WeakAuras2 /wa "new indication"  in the game.